-Blood pressure is the force of blood pushing against our blood vessel walls.
-Sometimes the pressure in our arteries is higher than it should be, a condition known as high blood pressure.
-Stress and poor diet have both been linked to high blood pressure, so it’s important to be well and eat smart to help positively influence our blood pressure numbers!1,7
+Blood pressure is the force of blood pushing against blood vessel walls.
+Sometimes the pressure in arteries is higher than it should be, a condition known as high blood pressure.
+Stress and poor diet have both been linked to high blood pressure, so it’s important to be well and eat smart to help positively influence your blood pressure numbers!1,7

-Blood glucose (aka sugar) is an important fuel for our bodies.
-It comes from the food we eat, so it’s important we eat smart.
-Cut out added sugars by checking nutrition facts labels and ingredients, limiting sweets and sugary beverages, choosing simple foods over heavily processed ones and rinsing canned fruits if they are in syrup.1 And you can move more, because moderate intensity aerobic physical activity can also help your body respond to insulin.8
+Blood glucose (aka sugar) is an important fuel for your body.
+It comes from the food you eat, so it’s important to eat smart.
+Cut out added sugars by checking nutrition facts labels and ingredients, limiting sweets and sugary beverages, choosing simple foods over heavily processed ones and rinsing canned fruits if they are in syrup.1 And you can move more, because moderate-intensity aerobic physical activity can also help your body respond to insulin.8

 Learn more at heart.org/MyLifeCheck